absorensen/numbers_go_brrrr/m2_concurrency/s1_threads.md

 I really hope that makes sense.
 You should probably read it again...

 Lots of threads are running on your computer at any time.
-At the time of writing, I can open up Task Manager in Windows 10 and click the Performance tab too see that I have a whopping 4693 threads and 303 processes running.
+At the time of writing, I can open up Task Manager in Windows 10 and click the Performance tab to see that I have a whopping 4693 threads and 303 processes running.
-The number keeps changing, it won't stand still.
+The number keeps changing, it just won't stand still.
 I certainly don't have 4693 cores in my laptop.
 It is actually 4 cores with 8 logical processors, so if I were to partition my program into N number of threads, I would probably default to suggest the program to use 8 threads, maybe more.